shipshapecode/website-nuxt/blog/posts/2019-10-22-shepherd-popper-to-tether.md

 We removed `lodash`, `object-assign-deep`, and other various dependencies, in favor of shipping small util methods we wrote internally, and got down to Tippy being our only dependency.
-We then decided we did not need the extra functionality that Tippy offered, and we refactored back to using just Popper, which removed a pretty sizable chunk from our bundle.
+We then decided we didn't use most of the extra functionality that Tippy offered, and we refactored back to using just Popper, which removed a pretty sizable chunk from our bundle.

 We were inspired to keep saving more though, since Popper has become a pretty in depth framework, and might be more than we needed.
 This led us to try to create our own positioning functionality, and explore other libs, and we ultimately had an idea, why not try Tether again?
-For those who don't know, Shepherd was initially built on top of Tether, and we figured if it worked then, it would probably work now, so we gave it a shot.
+Since Shepherd was initially built on top of Tether, and we figured if it worked then, it would probably work now, so we gave it a shot.

 To our delight, Tether worked almost identically to Popper, and we liked the idea of bringing Shepherd back to its roots, so we took the plunge and converted everything back.
-In the process we also acquired Tether from HubSpot and have begun refactoring it to use Rollup, adding tests, and modernizing it as best we can.
+In the process we acquired Tether from HubSpot and have begun refactoring it to use Rollup, adding tests, and modernizing it as best we can.
 Tether is now the only dependency for Shepherd, which allows us to control all the code we are shipping and reuse common utils between the two.
 It also has the added benefit of reducing our bundle